HelloDyson/Sketch2Voxel/README.md

 # Installation

-This test on Ubuntu 18.04 with CUDA 9.0 but it should work on Windows/ Mac /Linux os
+This code tests on Ubuntu 18.04 with CUDA 9.0 but it should work on Windows/ Mac /Linux os

 	git clone this repository
 	cd Pytorch-3dr2n2